 Note: The UE is not required to report CSI-RS based L3 measurements when the timing offset between the reference measurement timing and the target CSI-RS in one layer is larger than one CP.
-If the UE reports CSI-RS based L3 measurements when the timing offset exceeds one CP, the UE may not meet the CSI-RS based L3 measurement accuracy requirements for CSI-RSRP, CSI-RSRQ and CSI-SINR in TS 38.133 section 10.1, which apply only when the timing offset is no larger than one CP.
+If the UE reports CSI-RS based L3 measurements when the timing offset exceeds one CP, the UE is not required to meet the CSI-RS based L3 measurement accuracy requirements for CSI-RSRP, CSI-RSRQ and CSI-SINR in TS 38.133 section 10.1, which apply only when the timing offset is no larger than one CP.